|

 How to get from Busan to Gyeongju for a day trip

-A great option is to link your visit to Gyeongju with a stay in nearby Busan, one of our favorite cities in South Korea due to its long beaches, party atmosphere, high-rise skyline, and cosmopolitan feel – it was our go-to place when Hong Kong nostalgia overwhelmed us.
+Busan is one of our favorite cities in South Korea due to its long beaches, party atmosphere, high-rise skyline, and cosmopolitan feel—it was our go-to place when Hong Kong nostalgia overwhelmed us.

 Getting there by car